AndyThirtover/ST7789-Panel-Elements/README.md

 - bg=st7789.WHITE - LED background colour,
 - lc=st7789.RED - colour for True state of the LED
 - fg=st7789.BLACK - colour for LED legend and bezel elements

+## Note about the Wemos D1 R32

+In testing it was found that this variant of the ESP32  would run out of memory at the import bezel phase.
+This is more noticeable with the 240px square bezels with all the bells and whistles (digits and gradients).
+A solution is to reduce the bit depth and thuse create less data in the bitmap.py files

+    python3 ../../st7789_mpy/utils/imgtobitmap.py g240gradient.BMP 6 > ../bitmap/g240gradient.py
+    python3 ../../st7789_mpy/utils/imgtobitmap.py g240gradient.BMP 3 > ../bitmap/g240gradient.py

+This of course means that gradients do not display as smooth.